5 Main Things to Remember When Choosing a Wedding Venue (Updated for 2022)

 Know Your Style

 Your wedding style will determine what kind of venue is most appropriate.
-Think carefully about what kind of wedding you want – formal or informal; traditional vs. modern; night or day; indoors or outdoors; etc. Once you narrow down what your style will be, you can look at particular types of wedding venues and not waste your time on others.
+Think carefully about what kind of wedding you want – formal or informal; traditional vs. modern; night or day; indoors or outdoors; etc. Once you narrow down what your style will be, you can look at particular types of wedding reception venues and not waste your time on others.
 That’s why it's best to know what you want before you start searching.
-Your style also plays a role in how your wedding colors and décor will match with a particular venue.
-If you want an outside venue then décor won’t be as important, but if you want a classic wedding then make sure the hotel ballroom you’re considering as your venue will allow you to decorate the way you want.
+Your style also plays a role in how your wedding colors and wedding décor will match with a particular venue.
+If you want an outside venue then décor won’t be as important, but if you want a classic wedding then make sure the hotel ballroom you’re considering as your wedding reception venue will allow you to decorate the way you want.

 Get an Accurate Guest Count

-- Indoors: There are unlimited options for an indoor wedding so it’s essential to decide on your style preferences before putting down a deposit on an indoor venue.
-Book appointments to look at hotel ballrooms, churches and cathedrals, and other large venues for parties and weddings.
+- Indoors: There are unlimited options for an indoor wedding venues so it’s essential to decide on your style preferences before putting down a deposit on an indoor venue.
+Book appointments to look at hotel ballrooms, wedding churches and cathedrals, and other large venues for parties and weddings.

 Create a Checklist

 Weddings require a lot of organization.
 There are so many tiny details that go into planning a wedding and you want to make sure you don’t forget anything.
 You probably already have a larger wedding checklist for your wedding.
 In addition, you may want to create another checklist, specific to your wedding venue selection.
 Decide what elements of the venue are most important then make a checklist and start filling it out as you research wedding reception venues.
 To start with, take a look at these delightful wedding reception venues that will provide an unforgettable background for your special day: